 Enable interconnection while adhering to the foundational do-no-harm requirement by keeping DER operation within system thermal, voltage, and protection constraints.

-Leverage dynamic hosting capacity to unlock greater feasible MW injection/absorption than static limits would allow, by managing DER in real time to mitigate adverse system impacts.
+Leverage dynamic hosting capacity to unlock greater feasible MW injection/absorption than static limits would allow, by managing DER operation in response to system conditions.

 Provide an extensible technical foundation for future grid service capabilities in which the Company monitors real-time conditions and actively signals DER to help mitigate grid issues.